racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
 - add ships and defense to planet entity.
 Maybe as embeddable
 - fleetsave on main planet.
 Fleetsave only in pauses between two enhancements
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements